$L^2$-cohomology of quasi-fibered boundary metrics: Quasi-fibered boundary metrics

 Coming back to the model \eqref{qfb.10}, on an open set $B_i\subset S_i\setminus \pa S_i$ over which the fiber bundle $\phi_i$ is trivial, an example of $\QFB$-metric on $\cU_i\cap (\phi_i^{-1}(B_i)\times [0,\delta_i))$ is given by the restriction of the Cartesian product

 with $g_{B_i}$ a Riemannian metric on $B_i$ and $g_{Z_i}$ a $\QFB$-metric on $Z_i$.
+By the Ehresmann lemma of \cite[Corollary~A.6]{KR3}, a $\QFB$-metric is always locally quasi-isometric to a model of the form \eqref{qfb.11}.
 Since $Z_i$ is of lower depth, one can use \eqref{qfb.11} to define $\QFB$-metrics iteratively.
 This is how the subclass of $\QAC$-metrics was originally introduced in \cite{DM2018}.

 For the computation of weighted $L^2$-cohomology of a $\QFB$-metric in the next section, the local model \eqref{qfb.11} is essentially all that we will use about $\QFB$-metrics.
 However, to obtain results about the reduced $L^2$-cohomology of $\QFB$-metrics, we will need to invoke a result about the decay of harmonic forms obtained in our companion paper \cite{KR1}.
 For the convenience of the reader, let us describe in details the specific result of \cite{KR1} that we will use.